Teddy Walton: Early life

-Walton was born in Memphis, Tennessee and attended early years of high school in Columbia, Missouri, soon beginning production and composition of music in FL Studio after he mistakenly downloaded the music producing software thinking it was a video game.
+Walton was born in Memphis, Tennessee and attended early years of high school in Columbia, Missouri, soon beginning production and composition of music in FL Studio after he downloaded the music-producing software mistakenly thinking it was a video game.
 He refined his sound by creating projects with his brother, rapper June.
 Walton self-describes his sound as a fusion of influences from Three 6 Mafia, Tame Impala and SWV – a soulful and psychedelic blend he calls "urban epic".

 In 2012, Walton and June released their first project, EVOL, which gained traction online and attracted the attention of ASAP Yams.
-In 2013, June and Walton followed up the project with the single "Big Pimpin" featuring Big K.R.I.T.
+In 2013, June and Walton followed up the project with the single "Big Pimpin" with Big K.R.I.T.
 In 2014, they released Living Colour: Chapter 1, followed by XXX - EP in 2015.